hoavu-cs/aku-chess-engine/README.md

 To play with the engine in a GUI, you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the GUI program.

 The engine currently plays rapid chess at an estimated 3100-3300 ELO.
 The main goal is to improve the strength through exploring new ideas in the search algorithm.
-In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics that requires less finetuning (such as ensemble methods).
+Hopefully, a clean algorithm to replace or encapsulate multiple heuristics that requires less finetuning.

 So far, nothing really major but some cute ideas that work:
 - I use Misra-Gries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that caused beta cut-offf to have a more efficient counter-move and follow-up heuristics (~ 45 elo).
 This heavy-hitter data structure will also allow us to scale to triples, quadruples, etc in the future.
 Note that Misra-Gries is used purely to save memory instead of using a hash table of size 64^4.